 - you’re on treatment for an STI, or

 - if you've had more than 1 sexual partner at the same time.

 - Take medications as prescribed by your doctor.
 Thousands of deaths could be prevented each year by taking medication as prescribed.
 Make sure to follow your doctor's instructions for all medications, including those that help control conditions like high blood pressure and diabetes.

 - Avoid heavy drinking.
-Heavy drinking can lead to many problems, including high blood pressure, various cancers, psychological problems, interpersonal violence and accidents.
+Alcohol can lead to many problems, including high blood pressure, various cancers, psychological problems, interpersonal violence and road traffic crashes.
 For men 65 and younger, drinking in moderation means no more than 2 drinks per day.
 Men older than 65 should have no more than one drink a day.